 His current research explores environmental self-determination in the militarized territory of West Papua.
 His work in West Papua takes the form of collaboration with remote sensing experts, NGOs, activists, architects, and contemporary art spaces as part of his long-term research initiative with The Showroom, Earth Sensing Association, an association for the dissemination of knowledge at the intersection of ecology, conflict and cultural production.

-His teaching at The Cass is mainly concerned with how architecture and architectural education can critically reflect on design practices and evidence complex processes of urban and environmental change.
+His teaching at London Met is mainly concerned with how architecture and architectural education can critically reflect on design practices and evidence complex processes of urban and environmental change.

 More recently he has participated in the Taipei Biennale (2012), Cuenca Biennale (2014) and Haus der Kulturen der Welt where he has been part of the two-year Anthropocene Project (2013-14).

 His writings have appeared in academic journals, magazines, and various art and architecture publications recently commissioned by the Office for Contemporary Art Norway (OCA), Third Text, Volume, Architecture and the Paradox of Dissidence (Routlege, 2014) Forensis: The Architecture of Public Truth (Sternberg, 2014) and many others.

 He is co-founder of Call & Response, a sound art organization based in London.